ethanrich/tool-pyLoopIT/README.md

 # tool-pyLoopIT

-This is a Python wrapper that simplifies interfacing with a LoopIT device.
+This is a Python wrapper that simplifies interfacing with a LoopIT device from within your Python experiment code.
 You can update parameters, start stimulation, and stop stimulation from within your own programs.

 # Installation
 Git clone this repository and then pip install.